cinnData/MLearning/Examples/[MLE-02] Example - House sales in King County.md

 [5 rows x 70 columns]
 ```

-With Pandas function `concat()`, we join the two parts of the new feature matrix.
+With the Pandas function `concat()`, we join the two parts of the new feature matrix.
 The argument `axis=1` indicates that the two submatrices are joined horizontally (the default is to join vertically).
 ```
 In [22]: X = pd.concat([X1, X2], axis=1)
 ```